sandraschi/fastsearch-mcp/docs/mcpb-packaging/MCPB_BUILDING_GUIDE.md

 4. **Localization**: Support for multiple languages
 5. **Testing**: Built-in testing framework for prompts

-## 🏭 DXT Standards and Governance
+## 🏭 MCPB Standards and Governance

-DXT is developed and maintained by Anthropic with contributions from the open-source community.
+MCPB is developed and maintained by Anthropic with contributions from the open-source community.
 The project follows semantic versioning and has a well-defined RFC process for major changes.

 ### Key Standards